 IFG, impaired fasting glucose; HbA1c, glycated haemoglobin; T2DM, type 2 diabetes mellitus

-To provide statistical significance in determining a difference between testing modalities, an a priori computation of sample size was conducted, given a 1 mM difference in mean FPGs comparing the two groups in a Student’s t-test (7.5 mM vs 6.5 mM ± 0.8 mM, effect size = 1.25, = 0.05).
+To provide statistical significance in determining a difference between testing modalities, an a priori computation of sample size was conducted, given a 1 mM difference in mean FPGs comparing the two groups in a Student’s t-test (7.5 mM vs 6.5 mM ± 0.8 mM, effect size d = 1.25, a = 0.05).
 This power calculation produced a required sample size of 18 in each group, using the same study design as in this proof-of-concept study.

 Discussion